 Most larger trout won’t bother with insects as a dietary staple.
 Smaller fish and perhaps some large insects.
 Worms, small fish, and maybe some large insects.

 Trout fishing is a sport that requires patience and skill.
-Beginners should seek out more populated areas of trout as they begin to learn how to fish.
+Beginners should seek out more populated trout areas as they learn how to fish.
 Later on, they can venture into more remote locations looking for larger trout for a trophy catch.

 Bait To Use For Trout Fishing

 There are many types of bait you can use.
 Some include worms, grasshoppers, and minnows.
 You should try to use natural baits as much as possible.
 Natural baits are likely to get your fish to bite.